 Quality of the pistes on the Bansko ski map

-The condition of the pistes does depend on how much snow you’ve had even with the benefit of the snow cannons but generally, the best time to ski is in the morning, with the blue runs becoming chopped up and moguls forming by early afternoon.
+The condition of the pistes does depend on how much snow you’ve had even with the benefit of the snow cannons but generally, the best time to ski is in the morning, with the blue runs can become chopped up by early afternoon.

 The red and black runs usually stay in good condition throughout the day due to fewer people skiing on them.